 The notoriously odd pilot never aired and was only recently available for viewing on the WWE Network/Peacock under WWE Hidden Gems.

-Sadly, fans were subjected to ridiculous stipulations like a turkey on a pole match, neck pulling contests, something called a meat grinder match and a match with Yukon John Nord and Col. Debeers battling each other with one arm tied behind their backs.
-This was the AWA at its most creative?
+Sadly, fans were subjected to ridiculous stipulations like a turkey on a pole match, neck-pulling contests, something called a meat grinder match, and a match with Yukon John Nord and Col. Debeers battling each other with one arm tied behind their backs.
+Was this the AWA at its most creative?

 The AWA Team Challenge Series died a slow death by August 1990, and soon along with it, the AWA closed its doors in 1991.

 Eric Bischoff is often wrongly blamed for the idea of the AWA Team Challenge Series pilot and subsequent matches that it set in motion.